MomentaiChris26/nerdsparadise/README.md

 # NERD'S PARADISE

-## Purpose
+## Statement of Purpose and Scope

 The purpose of nerd's paradise is to solves the problem keeping track of all the video games collections.

-Nerd's paradise is a simple program that uses using user-friendly interfaces, menus and inputs to allow the users to store individual game details into a local database and view, modify or delete those details.
+The reason why I'm developing this application, is because as a game collector myself, I have a large game collection and keeping track of all of them can be fustrating, especially if I've already played them.
+This application will fix that by giving the user the ability to store their game collection into an application where they can retrieve or modify the data.

+The application achieves this by storing data into an instances using ruby class methods, then storing that into a global array.
+The data can be manipulated from the global array by accesing the with methods and the information is then stored into a csv when the user exits the program.
+When the user re-opens the application, the program will retrieve that data from the the local csv.

+One major issue was storing the data into a local csv file.
+If the csv file is deleted or moved to a different folder, the application can't retrieve the data and will instead create a new file inside the local drive.
+There is a begin and rescue on this to avoid the application from crashing if the file was to be deleted or moved.
+However, users would lose their database if this was to occur.
+At the current version, there hasn't been a fix to solve this issue.
+However, its possible that future updates to the application will solve this.

 The local database is a csv file that is located within the same file as the files.

-## Target Audience
+### Target Audience
 Nerd's paradise is designed for video gamers collectors of videos.

+The audience interacts with the application through menus.
+The menu is easy to follow and the user can do what they want to achieve by selecting the relevant menu item.

 ## Functionality